 After you have stopped and notice the light will not be changing any time soon, you can proceed through the light with caution and not get in trouble for it.
 Check your state’s law before you proceed with this as it is not legal in every state.

-Another benefit about driving a motorcycle is you get to use the Express Lane or the HOV lane on freeways.
+Another benefit about riding a motorcycle is you get to use the Express Lane or the HOV lane on freeways.
 This will cut off a lot of time while driving to your destination.